punchout-catalogs/punchout-catalog-spryker/README.md

 Since the `2.4.0` version it has been changed the way of punchout connection load.

+#1.
+Business Unit become optional in Gateway URL (Entry Point)

-Is required to enter Sender ID for cXML Setup Request in the following format:
+#2.
+It is required to enter Sender ID for cXML Setup Request in the following format:
 `Credential_Domain_Value/Credential_Identity_Value`.

 Example #1: